Get me out of here

 Two TCCS Community Crisis Workers

-Toronto Community Crisis Service (TCCS) is a City of Toronto pilot, led by community anchor partners in four areas across the City.
-The four anchor partners are – Gerstein Crisis Centre (Division 51 and 52), TAIBU (Division 41, 42 and 43), CMHA (Division 12, 23 and 31), and 2- Spirited People of the First Nations (Division 14 and city-wide crisis support for people who identify as Indigenous).
+Toronto Community Crisis Service (TCCS) is a City of Toronto project, led by community anchor partners in four areas across the City.
+The four anchor partners are: Gerstein Crisis Centre (Divisions 11,13,14, 22, 51, 52, 53 and 55 ), TAIBU (Divisions 41, 42 and 43), CMHA (Divisions12, 23 and 31), and 2-Spirited People of the First Nations (City-Wide Crisis Support for people who identify as Indigenous).

 TCCS provides a community-based response to mental health and/or substance use crises, utilizing an equity based, anti-racist, person-centred, trauma-informed response.
 TCCS is designed to move away from unnecessary police responses wherever possible, and connect people to the resources they need in the community.